SimonGreenhill/COEDLSS/README.md

 The Tree Prior describes the process that generates the tree.
 Here we should set it to a `Yule` process.
 This is a very simple "pure birth" process which starts with one lineage, waits for some amount of time then splits that lineage into two, and then repeats until we've got a tree (Yule '24).
 At any given time slice there's a constant probability of a lineage split at any time, and in every slice each lineage has an equal chance of splitting.

 The Yule is a simple general tree prior to use, unless you have extinct languages in your analysis.
-If this is the case then you will need to use something more complicated like the a `Birth-Death Skyline` or `Sampled Ancestor` (if you have extinct languages and their descendants (e.g. Latin + French, Italian).
+If this is the case then you will need to use something more complicated like the a `Birth-Death Skyline` or `Sampled Ancestor` (if you have extinct languages and their descendants).
 These are harder to run and stabilise however, so we will stick with the Yule for now.

 ### Adding Calibrations: